Searching files with filters

 You can perform a keyword search for the content inside PDF files on the Drive.
 This comes in handy when a particular file needs to be chosen, but the file name does not clearly state the search keyword.

-Document360 indexes all the files uploaded on the Drive for file keyword search using the file name, title, alt text, file format, or tags.
-However, searching for keywords inside the file content is available only for PDF files that meet the above-mentioned criteria.
+- Document360 indexes all the files uploaded on the Drive for file keyword search using the file name, title, alt text, file format, or tags.
+However, searching for keywords inside the file content is available only for PDF files that meet certain criteria.